 The right-side panel in the new Gmail interface is so versatile; apart from Calendar, Keep, and Tasks.
 When you click the “+” (plus) sign beneath the apps' icons, you can add inbox-based services like as Trello, Wrike, and QuickBooks.

 Google understands that Gmail is their most popular app for majority of its users, it is quite indispensable.
-With that thought in mind, they added a number of G Suite apps into Gmail.
+With that thought in mind, they added some of G Suite apps into Gmail.

 The side panel on the right of the new Gmail lets you pull up Google Calendar, Google Keep, or Google Tasks right in your inbox; you can manage information from each of those apps without opening or switching tabs.